nmattei/cmps3140/_projects/project4.md

   * `Lastname.weddingseating.mzn` Your MiniZinc model of the problem.
 This should be well documented and readable.
   * `Lastname.Example.dzn` An example problem that is **satisfiable** that you have created.
 It should have at least 20 guests seated at 4 tables.
 It should not be trivial, ie., everyone  should not necessarily want to sit with everyone else.
   * `Lastname.out` The output of your model on your created input.
 The output should correspond to the output file format.
-  * `Lastname.WrittenAnswers.\{pdf, doc, docx\}` This should be a approximately 2 page write-up of your project.
+  * `Lastname.WrittenAnswers.pdf` This should be a approximately 2 page write-up of your project.
 Specifically you should explain:
     1. What the decision variables are in the model;
     2. Why you chose to model the problem with these decision variables;
     3. An explanation of each of the *constraint* lines in your model.
 You should be able to explain what the constraint is doing, and what it models in the real world.
 Discuss why you chose the modeling approach you did whether you tried any other approaches and whether or not they worked.